Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Sleep breeds optimism.

-Normal may get you in the building, but weird gets you in the room.
+Normal may get you in the building, but authentically unique gets you in the room.

-The peril and opportunity of the great marketplace is that, assuming all goes well, the only boundaries left will be the ones you set.
+The peril and opportunity of the great marketplace is that, assuming all goes well, the only boundaries left will be the ones you choose to set.

 Change favors the most adaptable.